jsoma/designingviz/bars/5-histogram-cols.md

 ![](assets/ai-100-pct-columns.png)

+Some people probably think this is a terrible idea, and it might be.

 These are called **100% columns** because they take up 100% of the space that they could possibly take up.

 ## Comparison with area charts